primefaces/primefaces/docs/8_0/components/selectcheckboxmenu.md

 | Event | Listener Parameter | Fired |
 | --- | --- | --- |
 toggleSelect | org.primefaces.event.ToggleSelectEvent | When toggle all checkbox changes.
+itemUnselect | org.primefaces.event.UnselectEvent | When a item is removed via the close-icon.

 ## Skinning
 SelectCheckboxMenu resides in a main container which _style_ and _styleClass_ attributes apply.
 As